 There has always been an ensuing debate within the Reformed community pertaining to apologetic methodology.
-I want to highlight what I believe to be a superb article by Paul Helm responding to Scott Oliphint’s book on Thomas Aquinas.
-Helm’s response at Credo Mag can be found here: (part 1), (part 2), and (part 3).
-Helm’s … More Paul Helm: Who is afraid of Thomas Aquinas?
+For academic purposes, I want to highlight an article by Paul Helm responding to Scott Oliphint’s book on Thomas Aquinas.
+One must view Helm and Oliphint as the two key interlocutors pertaining to the modern debate over Aquinas and Reformed … More Paul Helm: Who is afraid of Thomas Aquinas?

 Below is a collection of lectures on various topics from the late Dr. John Gerstner.
 These are important for evangelicalism in our day because Gerstner’s views both solidify historic evangelical thought and they continue to speak towards present-day issues.
 Please note: The link below is a playlist; so, you will need to adjust the upper-left … More John Gerstner Lectures